rednafi/rednafi.com/content/python/module_getattr.md

 database connection.
 But running `python cli.py show_data` accesses `db_module.connection`,
 which triggers the connection setup.

-Now, this could also be achieved by defining a function that initializes the database connection and caches it for subsequent calls.
+This could also be achieved by defining a function that initializes the database connection and caches it for subsequent calls.
 However, using module-level `__getattr__` can be more convenient if you have multiple global variables that require expensive calculations or initializations.
 Instead of writing separate functions for each variable, you can handle them all within the `__getattr__` method.

 [^1]: [PEP 562 – Module `__getattr__` and `__dir__`](https://peps.python.org/pep-0562/)